saifali123/kubernetes/cka/kubernetes-cka.md

 # Resource Requirements and Limits

+### Resource Requests

+By default, Kubernetes assumes that a pod or a container within pod requires 0.5 CPU and 256 Mi (Mebibyte) Memory this is known as **Resource Requests** in a container, the minimum amount of CPU and memory requested by container.
+The Scheduler uses these values before placing the pods to a node which have this much of resources available.

 Kubernetes CPU metrics calculations

 | Cores | m(milli) | 1 AWS, GCP, Azure vCPU |